Description of Project

 Providers will participate in follow up training, and are encouraged to submit redacted copies of MSRs for quality review.

-Providers must submit SOAR outcomes to the SOAR State Coordinator through the outlined process provided during the NV SOAR fundamentals course.
+Providers must submit SOAR outcomes to the SOAR State Coordinator through the outlined process provided during the SOAR Review Training.